Mergifyio/.github/profile/README.md

 ## 👩‍💻 Careers

 We are always looking for new talent to join us.
-Look up our [carrers page](https://careers.mergify.com)!
+Look up our [careers page](https://careers.mergify.com)!